salihakotan/java-101-assignments/src/OOP/FlightManagementSystem_UML.md

-# Flight Management System :gem:
+# Flight Management System UML :gem:

 Design a system for the management of flights and pilots.